Mary Jane Kelly: Post-mortem

-The mutilation of Kelly's corpse was by far the most extensive of any of the Whitechapel murders, likely because the murderer had more time to commit his atrocities in a private room, without fear of discovery over an extensive period of time, as opposed to in public areas.
-The autopsy of Kelly's body took two-and-a-half-hours to complete.
+The mutilation of Kelly's corpse was the most extensive of any of the Whitechapel murders, likely because the murderer had more time to commit his atrocities in a private room without fear of discovery over an extended period, rather than in public areas.
+The autopsy took two-and-a-half hours to complete.
 (Note: Some sources state Kelly's autopsy took six-and-a-half hours to complete.)

 Thomas Bond and George Bagster Phillips examined the body.
 Phillips and Bond timed her death to about 12 hours before the examination.
-Phillips suggested that the extensive mutilations would have taken two hours to perform, and Bond noted that rigor mortis set in as they were examining the body, indicating that death occurred between 2 and 8 a.m.
-Bond's official documents pertaining to his examination of the decedent, the crime scene, and subsequent post-mortem state:
+Phillips suggested that the extensive mutilations would have taken two hours to perform, and Bond noted that rigor mortis set in as they were examining the body, indicating that death occurred between 2 and 8 am.
+Bond's official documents relating to his examination of the decedent, the crime scene, and subsequent post-mortem state:

 The body was lying naked in the middle of the bed, the shoulders flat but the axis of the body inclined to the left side of the bed.
 The head was turned on the left cheek.
 The left arm was close to the body with the forearm flexed at a right angle and lying across the abdomen.
 The right arm was slightly abducted from the body and rested on the mattress.
 The elbow was bent, the forearm supine with the fingers clenched.
 The legs were wide apart, the left thigh at right angles to the trunk and the right forming an obtuse angle with the pubis.

 The whole of the surface of the abdomen and thighs was removed and the abdominal cavity emptied of its viscera.
 The breasts were cut off, the arms mutilated by several jagged wounds and the face hacked beyond recognition of the features.
 The tissues of the neck were severed all round down to the bone.

 The viscera were found in various parts viz: the uterus and kidneys with one breast under the head, the other breast by the right foot, the liver between the feet, the intestines by the right side and the spleen by the left side of the body.
 The flaps removed from the abdomen and thighs were on a table.

 The bed clothing at the right corner was saturated with blood, and on the floor beneath was a pool of blood covering about two feet square.
 The wall by the right side of the bed and in a line with the neck was marked by blood which had struck it in several places.